 - Individual departments are responsible for identifying and developing amendments to Acts they administer.
-Portfolio Ministers will approve potential amendments within their portfolio areas and undertake any necessary government consultation. - The Associate Minister of Justice (Hon Aupito William Sio) is the Minister in charge of the Bill and will coordinate the inclusion of items in the Bill and the cross-party consultation process.
+Portfolio Ministers will approve potential amendments within their portfolio areas and undertake any necessary government consultation. - The Associate Minister of Justice is the Minister in charge of the Bill and will coordinate the inclusion of items in the Bill and the cross-party consultation process.
 The Ministry of Justice will coordinate the administrative aspects of the development of the Bill.
-Departments should liaise with the Ministry of Justice coordinator in the first instance (Sara Elgoran, Policy Advisor, Ministry of Justice, ph 04 918 8819; email sara.elgoran@justice.govt.nz)
+Departments should liaise with the Ministry of Justice coordinator in the first instance (Hannah Duncan, Policy Advisor, Ministry of Justice, ph 04 4949762; email hannah.duncan@justice.govt.nz)